INFORMSJoC/2022.0239/results/README.md

 # Description of Results

-Increase the granularity of theta to see the ill-behaved objective function with the same details as in the paper.
+Increase the granularity of theta in the 500gonExample to see the ill-behaved objective function with the same details as in the paper.